A. you are expected to take a gift B. you should take flowers

 "taikonaut" named Yang Liwei, 38, following Russian cosmonaut Yuri Gagarin and American Alan Shepard in 1961.

 The word "taikonaut" is not a newly coined term.
-It first emerged in November, 1999, when China
+It first emerged in November, 1999, when

 launched its first unmanned "Shenzhou 1" spacecraft.